Subsidiaries in Kansas and Oklahoma discover giant Mid-Continent oilfields.

-Cities Service Company was formed in 1910 by Henry Latham Doherty as a public utility holding company in Bartlesville, Oklahoma, home of the first commercial Oklahoma oil well.
+Cities Service Company was established in September 1910 by Henry Latham Doherty as a public utility holding company in Bartlesville, Oklahoma, home of the first commercial Oklahoma oil well.
 Five years after its founding, Doherty’s company would make its own historic discoveries.

-As astute businessman, Doherty bought natural gas producing properties in Kansas and Oklahoma.
-He acquired distributing companies and linked them to natural gas supplies.
-His company derived income from the subsidiary corporations’ stock dividends.
+Doherty began by selectively purchasing natural gas producing properties in Kansas and Oklahoma.
+He acquired distributing companies and linked them to his natural gas supplies.
+Cities Service Company derived income from the subsidiary corporations’ stock dividends.
 One natural gas subsidiary drilled exploratory wells in central Kansas.

-On October 5, 1915, in central Kansas, Cities Service’s Wichita Natural Gas Company discovered the 34-square-mile El Dorado oilfield.
+On October 5, 1915, Cities Service’s Wichita Natural Gas Company discovered the 34-square-mile El Dorado oilfield.
 As oil and natural gas holdings expanded in the Mid-Continent, the company added the Empire Gas & Fuel Company of Bartlesville, Oklahoma.

 A year later, Occidental sold the entire Refining, Marketing and Transportation Division of Cities Service to Sounthland as well as the CITGO brand to Southland Corporation, owner of 7-Eleven stores.
 A company historian notes that in 1986 Petróleos de Venezuela, the national oil company of the Bolivarian Republic of Venezuela, puchased 50 percent of CITGO.
 The remainder of the company, today based in Houston, was acquired by Petróleos de Venezuela in 1990.